WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series

-\paragraph{Data} We first create four Fourier spectra with all combinations of low and high frequency peaks.
-From that, we perform the inverse Fourier transform to get one long 1 dimensional signal for each of those spectra.
-We then split this long signal into smaller sequences of half a second totaling 50 time-steps.
+\paragraph{Data} We first create four Fourier spectra with all combinations of low- and high-frequency peaks.
+From each of the spectra, we perform an inverse Fourier transform to get a 1 dimensional signal of 100 seconds sampled at 100Hz.
+We then split this long signal into smaller overlapping sequences of 50 time-steps, i.e., half a second.
 We then recreate the Colored MNIST~\cite{IRM} dataset characteristic.
-We first add 25\% label noise to the labels by flipping the labels by using a Bernoulli distribution of parameter $p=0.25$.
-We then build the domains by gathering 2000 signals with the noisy label $0$ and 2000 signals with the noisy label $1$.
-For every signal we add to a domain, we sample a value from a Bernouilli distribution of parameters $p$ equal to the domain definition (10\%, 80\% or 90\%) and pick a signal with a spurious frequency peak at 2Hz if we sample $0$ or a signal with a spurious frequency peak at 4Hz if we sample 1.
-This way we create correlation with the label and the spurious frequency peak following the domain definition.
+We build datasets $D^d$ by repeating the following protocol 4000 times.
+First, we sample $y$ from a Bernoulli distribution $p=0.5$.
+Second, we obtain $\tilde y$ by flipping $y$ with a probability of $25\%$, this gives us our high-frequency component $h$ ($\tilde y=0 \rightarrow H_A$, $\tilde y=1 \rightarrow H_B$).
+Third, we sample $z$ from a Bernoulli distribution of parameter $p=d$, this gives us our low-frequency component $l$ ($z=0 \rightarrow L_A$, $z=1 \rightarrow L_B$).
+Finally, we add to the domains dataset $D^d$ a random signal of configuration $l+h$ with the label $\tilde y$.

-\paragraph{Domain information} Here we find the distribution of data samples and their labels domain by domain.
+\paragraph{Domain information} Table~\ref{table:spurious_fourier_domain_proportions} details the distribution of labels for every domain in the Spurious-Fourier dataset.

 \paragraph{Architecture choice}

 For this simple task, we use the LSTM~\cite{lstm} model because it is a simple model well accepted in the time series/sequential prediction field.
 We stack on top of the LSTM a fully connected (FC) layer used to make predictions at the last time step of the time series.
 Layers are detailed in Table \ref{table:SF_model}